The Complete Tax Guide For Small Businesses

 Income Taxes

-Anyone who has ever held a job likely has some experience with income tax.
-Each year, individuals who have earned any form of income — whether it’s through working as a 1099 contractor or as a W-2 employee — file an income tax return for income from the previous year.
-If no taxes were withheld (as in the case of someone that receives a 1099-MISC) or not enough was withheld, the individual must pay additional taxes to the IRS.
+Both W-2 employees and 1099 contractors must file an income tax return on income from the previous year.
+If no taxes were withheld (as in the case of someone that receives a 1099-NEC) or not enough was withheld, the individual must pay additional taxes to the IRS.
 Failure to do so can lead to penalties, interest, and even liens and wage garnishment.
 These tax funds are used to fund federal programs, including law enforcement, national defense, and national debt interest.

 Just like employees and contractors, small business owners are responsible for reporting the income they earned for the year.
 By filing a tax return, the business owner can determine what is owed to the IRS.